 The world is shifting into a remote space.
-Now more than ever, companies need to pay greater attention to the physical and emotional health of employees, while managers also need to lead their teams to higher performance.
+Now more than ever, companies need to pay attention to the physical and emotional health of employees.
+They need to do this while leading their teams to better performance.

-M13 Partner and Head of Talent Matt Hoffman moderates this panel to discuss the rapidly changing world of work.
+M13 Partner and Head of Talent Matt Hoffman moderates this panel discussion about the rapidly changing world of work.
 Matt is joined by:

 - Himanshu Kalra, Head of People at Capsule

 - Jolie Loeble, Vice President of People at Daily Harvest

 - Cara Brennan Allamano, SVP, People, Places, and Learning at Udemy.